psychemedia/sin-eater-resources/src/_first_controversy.md

 >
 > February 8, 1876.
 >
-> I crave Mr. Silvan Evans's pardon for the hasty assumption that the editor of an Archaeological journal would possess or have access to a complete set of the past volumes, in which case he need not have denied in his first letter to the ACADEMY having ever heard of the Sin-eater in Wales, seeing that he now admits that if "he ever read Mr. Moggridge’s revelations at Ludlow, they had been effaced from his memory" when he first wrote.
+> I crave Mr. Silvan Evans's pardon for the hasty assumption that the editor of an Archaeological journal would possess or have access to a complete set of the past volumes, in which case he need not have denied in his first letter to the ACADEMY having ever heard of the Sin-eater in Wales, seeing that he now admits that if "he ever read Mr. Moggridge's revelations at Ludlow, they had been effaced from his memory" when he first wrote.
 To me he does not seem even now to have fully refreshed his memory; as after quoting a portion of Mr. Moggridge’s remarks at the Ludlow meeting in 1862, and calling Mr. Moggridge as a witness, at this distance of time, that "he does not remember anything that gives a date," he takes me to task *for making "five years!" out of that statement, and by that process bringing the custom down to* 1847.
 Had Mr. Evans turned over a leaf and read the last words of Mr. Moggridge on the occasion referred to, he would have found that they were to the effect that "he believed people were thoroughly ashamed of the practice: one case, he was informed, *occurred four or five years ago; but he believed it was extinct now.*" Perhaps, had I not wished to be succinct, I should have given Mr. Moggridge’s own words for the mountain valley in which, when he brought forward the subject in 1852, the practice was said to have existed till recently.
 But "at or near Llandebie" is a wide statement, and though the present vicar and the quondam schoolmaster may never have heard of the "Sin-eater," I am still disposed to believe that there must have been some foundation for Mr. Moggridge’s statement.
 Only last night, in the Introduction to Murray’s *Handbook to South Wales*, 1870 (the editor of which I am unacquainted with, although I have an impression that he was a medical man of eminence, connected with Monmouthshire Iron Works), I came upon this paragraph in p. xxvii: "The superstition of the sin-eater is said to have lingered until very recently in the secluded valley of Cwm-Amman in Caermarthenshire."
 I refer to the Ordnance Maps, and find Cwm-Amman to lie not far distant from Llandebie, on the Garnant branch of the Swansea Valley Railway.
 Lady Verney, in the current number of the *Contemporary*, refers to the same superstition, and if the whole story does really trace back to Aubrey, it is at least singular that there should lie in wait for such enquirers as that pleasant antiquary, and his later fellow craftsman, Mr. Moggridge, deliberate fiction-mongers to practise on their credulity and to spread abroad a lie which Welshmen feel it a point of national honour to repudiate.
 I scruple to take up your space, or I might show that such a superstition is not widely removed from others which, in many nations, have simulated the vicarious sin-bearing of the Levitical scape-goat.
 Grotius on 1 Cor. iv.
 13 traces one such in Caesar’s account of the Gauls, B. ix, 6.
 That is coming near to the Welsh, though doubtless it would be treason to say that they are either ignorant or superstitious.
-Mr. Silvan Evans's parting shot at the
+Mr. Silvan Evans's parting shot at the discoverers "who are ignorant of the language of the natives, and but slightly acquainted with the country," shall not draw me from my incognito, or I might show him that by parentage, ancestry, property, and interests, I am connected with two counties of South Wales, and that I have travelled frequently over most of the Principality, although I have failed to acquire its language.
 >
-> discoverers "who are ignorant of the language of the natives, and but slightly acquainted with the country," shall not draw me from my incognito, or I might show him that by parentage, ancestry, property, and interests, I am connected with two counties of South Wales, and that I have travelled frequently over most of the Principality, although I have failed to acquire its language.
->
 > THE WRITER OF AN ARTICLE IN THE NOVEMBER NUMBER OF "BLACKWOOD'S MAGAZINE," 1875, "ON THE LEGENDS AND FOLK-LORE OF WALES."
 >
-> P.S.—It occurs to me to add that the much-abused Aubrey was great-grandson to the owner of property in Brecknockshire and Glamorganshire; and that the “plate and salt,” which have no connection with “ sin-eating,” are not confined to Roman Catholics.
+> P.S.—It occurs to me to add that the much-abused Aubrey was great-grandson to the owner of property in Brecknockshire and Glamorganshire; and that the "plate and salt," which have no connection with "sin-eating," are not confined to Roman Catholics.
->

 > Also p144
 >
 > In the Contemporary Review  ...
 Lady VERNEY, in an interesting paper in the same periodical on Welsh Legends and Welsh Poetry, repeats the disputed statement as to the functions of the Sin-eater, and supplies some instances of witchcraft with a rationalistic explanation.